Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 Yes, you can.
 The country has numerous initiatives and you can read all about them on their official website.

-How to get permanent residency in Greece through investment?
+How to get permanent residence permits in Greece through investment?

 You can invest in real estate, such as villas, plots of land, timeshares – both residential and commercial – to obtain your residency.
 As of recently, you can also invest in bonds, stocks, make deposits, and utilize other financial instruments too.